 “The secret to managing your client's expectations is explaining all terms, methods of communication, timelines, the best way to interact throughout the project, and expected response time before on-boarding your new client.
 If you wait until after they've signed on the dotted line, you will have no one to blame but yourself.”

-So, what expectations do you need to set in this initial meeting?
+So, how to do you set client expectations in this initial meeting?

 These two things should be at the top of your priority list: